SERVICES

 Under the PABSS program, DRCT staff provide information and advice about vocational rehabilitation and other employment services as well as advocacy assistance, legal representation and other services necessary for a Social Security Beneficiary to secure or regain employment.
 Individuals who receive Social Security Disability (SSDI) or Supplemental Security Income (SSI) are eligible under the PABSS program.

-Protection and Advocacy for Beneficiaries of Representative Payees (PABRP)
+Protection and Advocacy for Beneficiaries with Representative Payees

 On April 13 2018, the President signed the Strengthening Protections for Social Security Beneficiaries Act.
 Social Security’s Representative Payment Program provides financial management for the Social Security and SSI payments of Social Security beneficiaries who are not able to manage their own Social Security or SSI payments.
 The law directs state Protection & Advocacy (P&A) system organizations to conduct all periodic onsite reviews along with additional discretionary reviews.
 As the designated protection and advocacy system for the state of Connecticut, Disability Rights Connecticut (DRCT) is responsible for scheduling, conducting, and completing detailed reports on compliance reviews of both organizational and individual representative payees as assigned by the Social Security Administration.
 DRCT performs statewide visiting to beneficiaries’ homes, residential facilities, and state mental institutions.
 These procedures include personal interviews; financial record reviews; detailed tracking of these reviews; and submission of final reports to federal partners.